 Project Directors include: Sandra Schneider, MD, Harrison Jacob Alter, MD, MS, FACEP, Cynthia Ann Singh, MS.

 Levitt Center Lynton Scholars

-Thanks to the generosity of the family of Jamie and Michael Lynton, the Levitt Center is also pleased to announce that three EM-bound students and three current EM residents will attend the conference as Lynton Scholars.
-Lynton Scholars receive airfare and accommodations and will have the opportunity to not only attend but also be actively involved in the publications and supplements arising from the conference.
+Thanks to the generosity of the family of Jamie and Michael Lynton, the Levitt Center sponsored three EM-bound students and three current EM residents to attend the conference as Lynton Scholars.
+Lynton Scholars received airfare and accommodations and had the opportunity to attend the conference.
+They will also be actively involved in the publications and supplements arising from the conference.
 We received an unanticipated - and extraordinary - number of applications for the six scholarships.
 The commitment among all the applicants to SEM was remarkable.
 Read about the six Lynton Scholars here!

 The meeting was held at Stanford University, jointly hosted by Stanford, UCSF and Highland Hospital.
 The conference featured -- among a cavalcade of great talks and cutting edge science -- a panel on Social EM.
 The panel was moderated by Dr. Harrison Alter, Executive Director of the Levitt Center, and highlighted Dr. Suzanne Lippert of Stanford EM and Kaiser Oakland, Dr. Hemal Kanzaria and Dr. Siavash Sarlati, both of UCSF.
 The structure of the panel focused on the ecologic model, exploring examples of bedside, systems and population applications of Social EM.
 Not pictured is Dr. Jocelyn Freeman-Garrick, a Levitt Center board member, who presented on a panel addressing diversity in emergency medicine.